gardehal/python-playlist/README.md

     - $ `pip install .`
 1. Navigate to the base directory of this project and download PIP packages needed to run:
     - $ `pip install -r requirements.txt`
+1. Confirm install by entering the help command:
+    - $ `python main.py help` (it is advised you get an alias for "absolute-installation-path/main.py")
+    - Verify that the program prints an overview of commands, arguments, flags, and a description of what they do.
-1. Create the usable .env-file for setting and secrets:
+1. Optional: Update the file .env with setting and secrets:
-    - Copy and paste the file .env-example.
-    - Rename the file to ".env".
     - Change the values to your liking:
-      - The value "BROWSER_BIN" can be left blank.
       - Values which are booleans must be Python parsable, "True", "False", "1", "0" etc.
       - Paths should be absolute, otherwise they will only work from that relative folder.
-1. Confirm install by entering the help command:
-    - $ `python main.py help` (it is advised you get an alias for "absolute-installation-path/main.py")
-    - Verify that the program prints an overview of commands, arguments, flags, and a description of what they do.

 ## Help